 Instructions

-- Pour a little of the hot vinegar over the blended spice paste, stir well and return to the pan.
-Bring gently to the boil.
-Boil for 3–4 minutes to allow the spices to release their flavours into the thickening sauce.
+- Pour a little of the hot vinegar over the blended spice paste, stir well and return this paste to the pan.
+Bring gently to the boil and boil for 3–4 minutes to allow the spices to release their flavours into the thickening sauce.

 Notes